 3. Succulents are natural oxygen tanks.

-Remember first grade science?
-We, humans, take in oxygen from plants and take out carbon monoxide, and then the plants do the reverse.
+Remember first-grade science?
+We, humans, take in oxygen from plants and take out carbon dioxide, and then the plants do the reverse.
 However, plants not only make wonderful housemates because of this very reason, because they also help amp up the oxygen level and may even potentially filter pollutants.
 Mix succulents with other indoor plants that are scientifically proven to target indoor pollutants like chemical fumes, such as Peace Lily, Gerbera daisy, spider plant, and English ivy.